-Ophthalmic Partners of Pennsylvania and New Jersey provides cataract surgery using the newest and most up-to-date technology for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners provides cataract surgery for patients in Philadelphia, Pennsylvania and the surrounding communities.

-Rapid changes in surgical technology leave all of us with too many choices and not enough information to make the right decision.
+Rapid changes in surgical technology leave us with too many choices and insufficient information to make the right decision.
 Ophthalmic Partners is committed to working with each patient and individual.
-We will identify the significant issues, educate you about options, and help you choose what will work best for you.
+We will identify the significant issues, educate you about options, and help you choose the best.
 The physicians of Ophthalmic Partners perform an average of 3,000 cataract surgeries each year.
-In addition, Dr. Stephen Lichtenstein and Dr. Richard Tipperman focus predominantly on cataract surgery, with an emphasis on higher risk eyes and the management of complications.
-Dr. Tipperman was recently featured in an ABC News story on the latest advances in cataract laser surgery.
-Click here to read the story.
+In addition, Dr. Richard Tipperman focuses predominantly on cataract surgery, emphasizing higher-risk eyes and managing complications.

 The loss of visual function in the elderly is associated with a decline in physical and mental functioning, as well as independence in activities of daily living such as driving, reading, social and community activities, and household tasks.
 Visual function plays an important role in terms of mobility and is a significant factor in falls and hip fractures, which often lead to nursing home placement.
 Up to 90% of patients undergoing cataract surgery note improvement in functional status and satisfaction with vision after surgery in the first eye, with a significant reduction in the rate of falling and hip fracture.
 Similar improvement following surgery in the second eye has also been confirmed.
 Drivers with visually significant cataracts are also two to three times more likely to have an at-fault motor vehicle crash.